Welcome to tend, formerly Impact Futures. More about us >

 The apprenticeship levy explained: an employer’s guide

-Need to know how levy funds work?
-This overview offers details, and advice on how to make the most of them.
+Need to know how the apprenticeship levy works?
+This overview offers advice on how to make the most of it.

 Read more